canonical/turtlebot3c-snap/README.md

 `turtlebot3c` packaged as a snap.
 `turtlebot3c` is a collection of `launchfiles` and configuration files to ease working with the Turtlebot3.
-The snap is meant to be run on the robot, allowing one to quickly get up and running with a self contained Turtlebot3.
+The snap is meant to be run with the simulation, allowing one to quickly get an up and running Turtlebot3 application.

 - See the [Turtlebot3 website](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
 - See the [turtlebot3c repo](https://github.com/canonical/turtlebot3c).